Ironheart (character): Ironheart - 2018

 According to Diamond Comic Distributors, Ironheart #1 was the 45th best selling comic book in November 2018.

-Matt Lune of CBR.com called Ironheart #1 "new and refreshing," writing, "This may not be Ironheart’s origin, but it is her first (proper) debut as a solo character.
+Matt Lune of Comic Book Resources called Ironheart #1 "new and refreshing," writing, "This may not be Ironheart’s origin, but it is her first (proper) debut as a solo character.
 As such, Ewing and the team call upon the lessons of past superhero debuts to craft a tale that perfectly walks the line between classically Marvel and refreshingly new.
 The art is vibrant and engaging, and the script is a genuine breath of fresh air that injects a new life into Riri Williams that will hopefully see this character and her adventures continue on for many years to come.
 Brian Bendis did a wonderful job creating this character, but Eve L. Ewing makes Ironheart her own."
-Jenna Anderson of Comicbook.com gave Ironheart #1 a grade of 5 out of 5, saying, "This is a genuinely stunning debut issue.
+Jenna Anderson of ComicBook.com gave Ironheart #1 a grade of 5 out of 5, saying, "This is a genuinely stunning debut issue.
 Just from this first installment, it's clear that Ewing is a perfect choice to bring Riri's first solo series to life, with her injecting so much life into each line of dialogue.
 Whether Riri is rescuing a room full of people or connecting with an old friend, you can't help but thoroughly enjoy each scene.
 Libranda and Becchio's art also helps elevate things as well, creating something that feels so fresh and stunning, especially when paired with Matt Milla's color work.
 This book is absolutely a must-buy."

 Other versions

-Spider-Men II

-In the 2017 comic Spider-Men II, an alternate universe version of Riri Williams is a member of the Ultimates.
+An alternate universe variant of Riri Williams appears in the Ultimate Marvel universe as a member of the Ultimates.